-- 7. For all field testing, or if the information below is not included on the laboratory reports required by Part II.B.2, the permittee shall attach a bench sheet or similar documentation to each DMR that includes, for all analytical results during the reporting period: - a. the analytical result, - b. the number or title of the approved analytical method, preparation and analytical procedure utilized by the field personnel or laboratory, and the LOD and LOQ for the analytical method for the parameter, and - c. any applicable data qualifiers using the most current revision of the Arizona Data Qualifiers (available on line at http://www.azdhs.gov/lab/license/resources/resources.htm).
+- 6. For all field testing, or if the information below is not included on the laboratory reports required by Part II.B.2, the Permittee shall attach a bench sheet or similar documentation to each DMR that includes, for all analytical results during the reporting period the following: - a. the analytical result, - the number or title of the approved analytical method, preparation and analytical procedure utilized by the field personnel or laboratory, and the LOD and LOQ for the analytical method for the parameter, and - c. any applicable data qualifiers using the most current revision of the Arizona Data Qualifiers.